kansil/ProFAB/profab/model_learn/README.md

 ## Description

-Model learn includes machine learning algprithms based on regression and classification and ProFAB provides tuning hyperparameters with randomized search.
+Several machine learning algprithms based on regression and classification are available.
+Tuning hyperparameters is achieved with randomized search.
 The hyperparameters of each algorithm are portrayed in [hyperparameters.py](hyperparameters.py).
-These hyperparameters can be redefined to increase performance of models.
+These hyperparameters can be redefined to improve performance of models.

 ## Methods

 ### Binary Classifications

-ProFAB provides machine learning algorithms for constructing binary classifiers.
-After the preprocessing steps (i.e., obtaining the dataset, featurization and scaling), classification methods given in Table 4 can be used to train predictive models.
+After the preprocessing steps (i.e., obtaining the dataset, featurization and scaling), below classification methods can be used for binary classification.
 All algorithms are based on scikit-learn Python package.

     - logistic_regression
     - ridge_classifier